This is our Corporate Complaints Policy.

 Stage 1

-Your complaint will be considered by an appropriate officer within the service your complaint relates to and we aim to provide a response within 20 working days (4 weeks).
+Your complaint will be considered by an appropriate officer within the service your complaint relates to and we aim to provide a response within 4 weeks.
 If we are unable to respond within this timescale, we will contact you to explain why and advise you as to when you can expect a response.

 It should be possible for most complaints to be resolved at stage 1.
 However, it remains at the discretion of the complaints manager to escalate a complaint directly to stage 2 if they consider the situation requires it.